govtrack/misconduct/README.md

 This repository contains a single YAML file documenting instances of misconduct and alleged misconduct by Members of the United States Congress, created by GovTrack.us, covering 1789 to the present.
+A CSV file is also included for those wishing to import the data into a spreadsheet.

 This database contains: